CartoDB/mobile-sdk/doc/routing.md

 CARTO has created a customized routing package, similar to other offline map packages, that contain **world-wide offline route packages**.
 This routing package includes the corresponding online service for most common profiles, using **osm.car** and **osm.foot** OpenStreetMap data, as the map source.

 - The list of country packages for routing is the same as other offline maps.
-See [Offline Map Service ](/docs/carto-engine/mobile-sdk/offline-map-service/#offline-map-packages) for the full list of offline packages
+See [Offline Map Packages](/docs/carto-engine/mobile-sdk/offline-maps/#offline-map-packages) for the full list of offline packages

 - The download size of the offline routing package is significantly larger (10-40% greater) than the size of the corresponding offline map package.
 Car profile packages are considerably smaller than walking packages